Learn System Design

 Approach

-Many candidates instinctively reach for a queue or stream in order to solve the scaling problem, e.g. using a Kafka topic for every user in the system.
-The idea here would be that we write to that topic for every event and our chat servers can subscribe to the topic to ferry incoming messages back to the user.
+Many candidates instinctively reach for a queue or stream in order to solve the scaling problem.
+One example solution would be to create a Kafka topic for every user in the system.
+The idea here would be that we could keep our Inbox table as a Kafka topic.
+Then our Chat Servers will subscribe to the topic and deliver messages to the user.

 Challenges